OS X Technology Usage Guidelines

 The following guidelines help you provide a good user experience as you integrate Contacts information in your app and develop action plug-ins.

 Don’t use developer terms in your UI.
 In particular, don’t use the terms people picker or picker.
 Although the Address Book framework uses these terms, they are not suitable user terms.
-In particular, you should name a custom contact-information window in a way that describes its contents as they relate to your app, such as Addresses or Contacts.
+Additionally, you should name a custom contact-information window in a way that describes its contents as they relate to your app, such as Addresses or Contacts.
 (To learn about additional terms that you should avoid in your UI, see “Use User-Centric Terminology.”)

-Limit to a single window new UI that is displayed by an action plug-in.
+Limit to a single window new UI that’s displayed by an action plug-in.
 For example, the Large Type action uses a very large font to display the selected phone number in a single window.
 If you develop an action that needs to do more than display information in a single window, it should launch a separate app.

 Don’t add UI to the Contacts app itself.
 In particular, there is no reason to add a pane to Contacts preferences.
 Instead, use the Contacts programming interfaces to make sure that your action plug-in name appears in the contextual menu users see when they Control-click an item.